 What Is the State Flower of New Mexico?
-How Was It Decided?
+History & Facts

 New Mexico is not known for its lush greenery.
 The state is made up of large expanses of arid and desert land that are not necessarily hospitable to the most well-known species of flowers.
 That is why the state flower of New Mexico is the bloom of the desert yucca plant.
 Like the Land of Enchantment itself, the desert yucca is a rugged arid-loving plant that is prevalent throughout the southwestern United States.